Brookies combine fudgy brownie cookies and classic chocolate chip cookies for the perfect mix of chocolatey, sweet, and buttery flavors.

 Make This Brookies Recipe!

-• They strike a perfect balance between rich chocolate brownie flavors and buttery chocolate chip cookies, making them insanely delicious.
+• They mix decadent brownie flavors with buttery chocolate chip cookies, making them super delicious.

-• The recipe makes a lot of cookies, so you can bake some and freeze the rest of the dough for future cravings.
+• The recipe makes plenty of cookies, so bake some now and freeze the dough for later.

 Process shots-- images of the balls of dough being rolled out and then stuck together and baked